 We believe that offering an extensive selection of current and relevant brands in sports, fashion, music and art is integral to our overall success.
-No single third-party brand that we carry accounted for more than 7.9%, 9.4% and 13.9% of our net sales in fiscal 2021, 2020 and 2019, respectively.
+No single third-party brand that we carry accounted for more than 6.3%, 7.9% and 9.4% of our net sales in fiscal 2022, 2021 and 2020, respectively.
 We believe that our strategic mix of apparel, footwear, accessories and hardgoods allows us to strengthen the potential of the brands we sell and affirms our credibility with our customers.

 We believe that our ability to maintain an image consistent with the unique lifestyles of our customers is important to our key vendors.
 Given our scale and market position, we believe that many of our key vendors view us as an important retail partner.
 This position helps ensure our ability to procure a relevant product assortment and quickly respond to the changing fashion interests of our customers.
 Additionally, we believe we are presented with a greater variety of products and styles by some of our vendors, as well as certain specially designed items that we exclusively distribute.
 We supplement our merchandise assortment with a select offering of private label products across many of our product categories.
 Our private label products complement the branded products we sell, and some of our private label brands allow us to cater to the more value-oriented customer.
-For fiscal 2021, 2020 and 2019, our private label merchandise represented 13.3%, 11.4%, and 11.3% of our net sales, respectively.
+For fiscal 2022, 2021 and 2020, our private label merchandise represented 18.4%, 13.3%, and 11.4% of our net sales, respectively.

 We have developed a disciplined approach to buying and a dynamic inventory planning and allocation process to support our merchandise strategy.
 We utilize a broad vendor base that allows us to shift our merchandise purchases as required to react quickly to changing consumer demands and market conditions.
 We manage the purchasing and allocation process by reviewing branded merchandise lines from new and existing vendors, identifying emerging fashion trends and selecting branded merchandise styles in quantities, colors and sizes to meet inventory levels established by management.
 We coordinate inventory levels in connection with individual stores' sales strength, our promotions and seasonality.
-We utilize a localized fulfillment strategy to fulfill the majority of our ecommerce orders through our stores to enhance customer experience, maximize inventory productivity and reduce shipping time.
+We utilize a localized fulfillment strategy to fulfill the vast majority of our ecommerce orders through our stores to enhance customer experience, maximize inventory productivity and reduce shipping time.